kapawlak/temp_lab_host/Courses/6/AL/xlab2.md

 :::

-## Working out the Calculations
+## Working Out the Calculations

-The experiment seems to make sense, but we have a calculation to setup before we're ready to take data.
+The experiment seems to make sense, but we have a calculation to set up before we're ready to take data.
 As a reminder, we need three quantities: Force, Mass, and Acceleration.
 Some of these are easy, like the mass of our gliders, which we can measure with a scale directly.
 The force due to gravity can also be measured in the lab using a force meter.

 Unfortunately, there is *no direct way* of measuring the acceleration.
 This means that we will need to be clever with how we determine this value.
 Luckily, we have access to a ruler and a stopwatch, and this should be enough.
-You should look over [](#Activity-airtrack-mass) to get an idea of how the experiment will play our: We will be sending a glider down a tilted track, and recording how long it takes to reach the end from its starting point.
+You should look over [](#Activity-airtrack-mass) to get an idea of how the experiment will play out: We will be sending a glider down a tilted track, and recording how long it takes to reach the end from its starting point.
 Given the length of the track $L$ and the time it takes for the glider to reach the bottom, $t$, we should be able to work out the constant acceleration it experienced.

 :::Exercise (acc-equation|2 Point)
 Find the equation for the measured acceleration, $a$, on the glider as a function of travel distance $L$ and $t$.
 You may need to consult the Math Sheets in the Appendix or the previous lab manual.